This post may contain affiliate links.

 We were straight in the water for the third dive of the day.
 This dive also gave us around 40 minutes exploring a wall.

-Guided Dives or Buddy Dives on Divers Den Aqua Quest
+Guided Dives or Buddy Dives From Port Douglas

 We made a selection of Pinterest images for you to save, either hover over this one or use the red Pinterest button at the end of the post to select your favourite.

-We have dived all over the world ,as well as scuba diving in multiple locations around Australia.
-Port Douglas diving is something we never get bored with.
-You’ll often find us heading out for a day of scuba diving on our home turf and having a great time.
+We have dived all over the world, as well as scuba diving in multiple locations around Australia.
+Port Douglas’s scuba diving is something we never get bored with.
+You’ll often find us heading out for a day of scuba diving on our home reef and having a great time.
 Conditions vary, sightings vary, but we’ve never had a bad dive.
 If there’s anything you’d like to know about scuba diving from Port Douglas, feel free to drop it in the comments.
 We’ll try to answer.